sgarcia0206/comp122-f23/administrative/notes_09_04.md

           *  temp = variable - variable;
           *  $v0 = temp;

-       - you are given a set of local variabes:  $t1, $t2, $t3, .. $t9, $v0
+       - you are given a set of local variables:  $t1, $t2, $t3, .. $t9, $v0
        - each variable can can be defined once
        - place the final value into $v0

      1. Write a java subroutine using the following template to compute the value of $v0
-        - Please this subroutine in the file named equation.j
+        - Place this subroutine in the file named equation.j
           ```java

           public static int equation(int a, int b) {